keuriseu/keuriseu.github.io/_posts/2018-04-09-whats-in-a-name.md

 ![](/assets/img/20180409-hanja.jpg "Hanja")

 And it doesn't end there.
-Soyeon will change your chinese name.
+Soyeon will change your chinese name. 복 시.

 In English, Sean is the Irish variant of John, meaning God is gracious, or gift from God.